7

 – user9072

-Nov 29, 2013 at 14:44
+Commented Nov 29, 2013 at 14:44

 • $\begingroup$ @quid: I tend to distrust poll answers because they cancel positive and negative votes.
 I think many more people will upvote/downvote an answer they like if the current vote count is negative/positive as opposed to upvoting/downvoting an answer with a positive/negative vote count.
-So controversial poll answers tend to oscillate around zero. $\endgroup$ Nov 29, 2013 at 16:31
+So controversial poll answers tend to oscillate around zero. $\endgroup$ Commented Nov 29, 2013 at 16:31

 • 5